5 Smart Strategies to Finding Facebook Audiences

 Exclusively Weddings, an online wedding supplier, also uses demographics to target their ads to women ages 18-36 who have listed their relationship status as Engaged.(1)

 If you are a DIY marketer using Facebook to promote your business, you might be satisfied with reaching such a unique audience with just a few clicks.
-However, be aware the audiences that cost the most to reach are those that first come to mind; they are the same audience your lazy competitors have selected.
+However, be aware the facebook target audiences that cost the most to reach are those that first come to mind; they are the same people your lazy competitors have selected.

 Spending an hour to determine smarter targeting will be well worth your while.
 Not only will you be able to extend your reach, you could also find audiences that your competitors are ignoring, meaning your ads are ultimately cheaper to run.

 Drill down to find value of target audience

 The wedding supplier in Facebook’s example can drill down deeper into the options, and find these:

 - Engaged for 3 months

 - Engaged for 1 year.